erwinkn/erwinkn.github.io/content/blog/concrete-intro/index.md

 _This is a personal perspective and is subject to change based on feedback and further discussions.
 Feel free to [reach out](mailto:erwin.kuhn@protonmail.com)!_

-{{< sidenote-content id=1 >}}For the anecdote, Louis Vicat is the inventor of one of the first modern cement formulations in 1817!
+{{< sidenote-content >}}For the anecdote, Louis Vicat is the inventor of one of the first modern cement formulations in 1817!
 He also released his discovery to the world without any patent, which enabled tremendous improvements in construction efficiency at the time.{{< /sidenote-content >}}

-I've been working for the past year with {{< sidenote id=1 >}}Vicat,{{< /sidenote >}} a large French cement group, on their climate strategy.
+I've been working for the past year with {{< sidenote >}}Vicat,{{< /sidenote >}} a large French cement group, on their climate strategy.
 More specifically, we are developing N-Zero, a modelling tool to create roadmaps towards carbon neutral cement.
 Coming from the computer science world, I had to learn everything along the way and I quickly became fascinated.

 Whenever I talk about my work, people often note that "it's great that the industry is making progress on climate questions, but don't forget: *it's still concrete after all*."

 In this series, I want to unpack this observation.
 Especially the assumptions behind it.
 Why is concrete harmful?
 How is it harmful?
 Can "eco-friendly" concrete actually mean something?
 If so, how will the buildings and the material world around us evolve in response?

-I will answer these questions in three parts.
-The first article sets the decor for the discussion, including a few facts that really surprised me as I was learning about the subject.
+This article sets the decor, including a few facts that really surprised me as I was learning about the subject.
 To be honest, I didn't understand how fundamental concrete is for our civilization before I started working on it.

-The second article will focus on the technologies and actions that can lead us to reduce the carbon footprint of concrete.
-It will start from zero and go in-depth on each subject, leveraging some of my modelling work.

-The third article will border on science fiction.
-I'm interested in imagining the future of the construction industry (with a special emphasis on concrete obviously).
-What would carbon-neutral buildings be made of, and look like?
-Will there still be concrete?
-It won't be exhaustive but I have a handful of ideas I want to explore.

 ## The difference between cement and concrete
 Before we go any further, I  want to answer a question I get asked very often: what is the difference between cement and concrete?